The O’Reilly Factor Is Also Making Waves Across the Atlantic

 “He has seemed in the past to give the top priority to loyalty and ties of employment over corporate governance,” Enders said of the elder Murdoch.
 But “when things get serious enough, they’ll be weighing how it looks for their business as a whole.”

 During the hacking scandal, the Murdochs were quickly abandoned by the politicians in Britain who had earlier curried their favor with alacrity.
 Since then, the family has tried hard to rehabilitate their image and their newspapers in the U.K., citing “lessons learned” from the crisis.
-Rupert Murdoch, who for a time was considered too toxic by Downing Street, met with Prime Minister Theresa May last year.
+Rupert Murdoch, who for a time was shunned by Downing Street, met with Prime Minister Theresa May last year.

 But May this week called for a snap election to be held in Britain on June 8.
 That means that campaigning will have begun before Ofcom’s deadline for submitting its report on the Fox-Sky takeover.
 The agency’s recommendations will be delivered in an atmosphere in which many politicians will once again be eager to avoid any taint of close association with or accusation of going easy on the Murdochs at a time when their company is embroiled in another major scandal.